Azure/supply-chain-office-integration/README.md

 Fill in the following values:

-`IBERA_SERVICES_ENDPOINT`: The URL for the iBera services service - the endpoint needs to support SSL `DOCUMENT_SERVICES_ENDPOINT`: The URL for the iBera document service - the endpoint needs to support SSL When deploying to production, fill these values in the environment variables.
+`SUPPLY_CHAIN_SERVICES_ENDPOINT`: The URL for the supply chain services - the endpoint needs to support SSL `OUTLOOK_SERVICE_ENDPOINT`: The URL for the Outlook Service - the endpoint needs to support SSL `STORAGE_CONNECTION_STRING`: The storage connection string in Azure.

-Also in `static/client.env.js`, set `documentServiceUrl` to your local document service endpoint.

 ## Deployment